Smart Cities Applications

 You may not be familiar with them, but LoRa networks are popular in Europe and are just starting to gain momentum in North America.
-It is a low-power, wide-area wireless network network that connects low-bandwidth, battery-powered devices with low bit rates over a long distance.
+It is a long-range, low-power wireless network network that connects ultra-low-bandwidth, battery-powered devices with low bit rates over a long distance.

 LoRa networks capture sensor data reliably within a 3-mile (5km) radius of a service antenna that acts as a gateway collection point.
 The gateway then transmits collected data to a secure data center.
 LoRa is also 2-way, so it’s possible to send signals to the device, machine or sensor as well as collect data from it.
 Hundreds of sensors for multiple applications can simultaneously report to a single antenna with no impact on system performance, allowing you to monitor many sensor endpoints in an affordable and economically sustainable manner.
 Place a sensor anywhere without having to utilize wires for power or connectivity.
 Service antennas can easily be attached to local electrical poles or placed on building rooftops.

 From concept to collection, our team will guide you through the process so that you’re collecting vital data as soon as possible.
 We get that IoT can be intimidating… but we’re not!